 - Donuts taste best eaten the same day, though they may be covered tightly and stored at room temperature for 2 days.

-- Make ahead tip: You can freeze the unfrosted donuts for up to 2 months.
+- Freezing Instructions: You can freeze the unfrosted donuts for up to 2 months.
 Thaw overnight in the refrigerator, warm up to your liking in the microwave, and top with glaze.

-- Nonfat, low fat, vanilla, plain, Greek or regular yogurt is OK.
+- Yogurt: Nonfat, low fat, vanilla, plain, Greek or regular yogurt is OK.
 Sour cream works too!